 Take It to the Limit

 One thing they didn't do was take it easy.
 In the decade before their 1980 breakup, the Eagles put out six platinum albums and a greatest hits LP that has sold 29 million copies.
-Here, as the Eagles fly to the "Classic" festivals in New York and Los Angeles, are 24 cool facts about the band that created the quintessential California soundtrack for the '70s.
+Here are 24 cool facts about the band that created the quintessential California soundtrack for the '70s.

 They're Not a Californian Band